Step by step to rent an apartment in Vietnam

-Vietnam has been chosen as a popular travelling and living place recently by a lot of foreigners.
+Vietnam has been chosen as a popular traveling and living place recently by a lot of foreigners.
 More than 100,000 foreigners are living here and many of them have called Vietnam their next home.
-Finding a new apartment to rent in a brand new country might be challenging at the first sight, but you will see it not difficult at all with proper planning and careful consideration.
+Finding a new apartment to rent in a brand new country might be challenging at first sight, but you will see it not difficult at all with proper planning and careful consideration.
 Let’s go through the standard process below before taking actions.

 1. Figure out your budget and your needs

 You need to calculate your total monthly income to see how much you can afford for a rental.
 Advisors suggest that you should spend from 25 to 35 percent of your net income on monthly rent.
-Additionally, some landlords or building owners leave utilities fees (like water, electricity, Internet, cleaning, etc.) for tenants to pay; thus, you may add extra 500,000VND – 1,000,000VND to your budget.
+Additionally, some landlords or building owners leave utility fees (like water, electricity, Internet, cleaning, etc.) for tenants to pay; thus, you may add extra 500,000VND – 1,000,000VND to your budget.
 Once you determine the maximum amount, let it lead your hunt so that you can ensure no overspending happens.

 It is important that you sketch out the ideal apartment that you want to rent.
 Do list down all requirements: from location, surrounding convenience, number of rooms, furnished appliances to included services like laundry or cleaning.
 In case not all items in your wish-list can be met, it’s better to divide them into “must-have” and “optional” so that you can narrow down prospect scope and also have a back-up plan in different situations.